 We intend to remind people every day that if you want to build something that’s never been built before, you may have to knock down a wall or two.

 Today, we are moving from a culture that discourages innovation back to a company that celebrates it.

 In this effort, we recently sent out a mailing to 120,000 US dealers, employees and retirees asking for ideas.
 Going forward, our employee evaluations will include a section on innovation.
 Were also going to design compensation plans that reward new thinking.
 And were going to create a way for employees to appeal a decision, even if they have an idea and the boss says no.

 We also launched an innovation website in November to solicit ideas from employees.
-In our first month, we received more than a 1,000 ideas, and were following up on some very promising ones.
+In our first month, we received more than 1,000 ideas and were following up on some very promising ones.

 This is what it is going to be like at Ford: Far-sighted, customer-focused, and innovative.

 At the same time, we must make some dramatic improvements in our cost structure.
 Mark will talk shortly about our plants and our employees.
 Our capacity must be tailored to customer needs “ to a level that will boost profit margins and stabilize market share.

 We also have to reduce the gap between Ford and our competitors in material costs.
 Doing so will not only improve our cost structure through economies of scale, but it will allow us to foster greater innovation through stronger, smarter partnerships with our key suppliers.